CZ-NIC/knot/doc/reference.rst

 notify-delay
 ------------

-The time delay in seconds before an outgoing NOTIFY message is sent upon loading a new zone (e.g. to ensure that secondaries have enough time to adjust their catalogues).
+A time delay in seconds before an outgoing NOTIFY message is sent.
+This delay also defines the time granularity at which NOTIFY messages are sent per zone.
-Set to -1 to prevent sending NOTIFY messages in this context.

 *Default:* ``0``